-Since 2016 Giorgio Coniglio, site editor-in-chief and a registered pseudonym, has been bundling together PARODY, HUMOUR, POETRY and WORDPLAY and related artwork and photography, with the sole aim of entertaining YOU the reader.
-This is all being done gratis, but your feedback/tips in terms of COMMENTS would be greatly appreciated.
+Since 2016, Giorgio Coniglio, site editor-in-chief and a registered pseudonym, has been bundling together PARODY, HUMOUR, POETRY and WORDPLAY and related artwork and photography, with the sole aim of entertaining YOU the reader, with presentations at the rate of 4x per month.
+As of January 2020, there will also be a new blog "DAILY ILLUSTRATED NONSENSE" that highlights and expands the photographs and artwork embedded in the current blog, but packaging them in a digestible daily format.

 LIMERICK VERSE: Original verse composed by Giorgio Coniglio, November 2016, modified from the version accepted for publication by OEDILF.com, the online limerick dictionary.
 ORIGINAL SONG: These verses can be sung to the tune of "The Limerick Song", as in "The Flea and the Fly" (see sactoGranny's recording on YouTube here.).
 A blogpost on our song-lyrics site shows the ukulele chord-charts for this oeuvre.